 Clinical Trials for NAFLD & NASH

-Researchers are studying many aspects of nonalcoholic fatty liver disease (NAFLD) and nonalcoholic steatohepatitis (NASH).
-For example, researchers are
+Researchers are studying many aspects of nonalcoholic fatty liver disease (NAFLD), nonalcoholic fatty liver (NAFL), and nonalcoholic steatohepatitis (NASH).
+For example, researchers are studying

-What clinical studies for NAFLD and NASH are looking for participants?
+What clinical studies for NAFLD are looking for participants?

-What have we learned about NAFLD and NASH from NIDDK-funded research?
+What have we learned about NAFLD from NIDDK-funded research?

 The NIDDK has supported many research projects to learn more about NAFLD and NASH.
 For example, the NIDDK’s NASH Clinical Research Network (NASH CRN) has conducted studies to advance understanding of the causes, development, complications, and treatment of NASH in children and adults.
-NASH CRN studies include
+NASH CRN studies have included

 - Treatment of Nonalcoholic Fatty Liver Disease in Children (TONIC) trial.
 The TONIC trial found that the natural form of vitamin E—the type of vitamin E that comes from food sources and is not synthetic (laboratory-made)—improved the most severe form of fatty liver disease in some children.
 More research is needed to determine whether treatment with vitamin E causes long-term risks.

 - The Farnesoid X Receptor Ligand Obeticholic Acid in NASH Treatment Trial (FLINT).
 FLINT found that obeticholic acid (OCA) treatment was associated with improved liver function in people with NASH.
 OCA was also associated with increases in itching and total cholesterol.
-More research is needed to determine whether OCA is a safe and effective treatment for NASH and to fully understand how OCA affects cholesterol.
+These results led to a large worldwide study that is still being evaluated to determine whether OCA is a safe and effective treatment for NASH and to fully understand how OCA affects cholesterol.